WTy-2/spec/src/dependent_types.md

 infix 4 <==
 ```

-Idris (as far as I am aware) does not have robust support for first-class constraints like WTy2 so we use `-> Bool` (which can represent an arbitrary predicate) instead.
+Idris (as far as I am aware) does not have an equivalent of equality coercion constraints like WTy2 (or indeed Haskell) so we are forced to use `-> Bool` and propositional equality `=` to represent predicates instead.

 An example use would be to restrict the integers received by a function: